bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 * Key derivation uses HKDF as specified in [@!RFC5869] with SHA-512 as the hash function.
 * Randoms and randomization MUST use cryptographic random numbers.

 Information leaks may still be possible in some situations.
 For example, an attacker could capture probes from a peer they've identified and replay them elsewhere within the allowed timestamp window.
-This could be used to determine if a friend of that friend is present on that network.
+This could be used to determine if their friend is present on that network.

 The network infrastructure may leak identifiers in the form of persistent IP addresses and MAC addresses.
 Mitigating this requires changes at lower levels of the network stack, such as periodically changing IP addresses and MAC addresses.